Have you been wanting to start a business but didn’t know what to take a dig at? Don’t have enough capital to start something?

 The amount of capital needed for a business depends on your plan.
 If you are starting a creative business that does not involve physical goods, starting costs won’t be big.
 Online businesses are easy to start.
 You can also use your client’s money to kick off a consulting gig and charge a commission (that’ll be your income).

-For a more physical or specialized service, you could approach a bank for a personal loan or business loans.
+For a more physical or specialized service, you could approach a bank for a personal loan or business loan.

 You could also consider investor funding or crowdfunding your business.
 Don’t forget to figure out how your business will generate revenue.